lsst-sqre/sqr-008/index.rst

     The Image Depth requirements mention point sources but we don't have an ``extendedness`` parameter in the ``Sources`` table.
 Do we need to do co-addition first and then forced photometry to have this parameter associated to a source?

+    The way photometric flags are implemented in the current database baseline schema is not defined, assumming a bitmask will be used, the condition ``flags=0`` ensures bad sources are rejected.